Mid-Atlantic Surgical Group

 Other forms of aneurysm include popliteal aneurysm and thoracic aortic aneurysm.
 A popliteal aneurysm is a bulge of the main artery behind the knee, and can cause clots to block flow to the lower leg.

-Thoracic aortic aneurysm is similar to AAA, but occurs in the part of the aorta that is in the chest.
+Thoracic aortic aneurysm (TAA) is similar to a AAA, but the TAA occurs in the part of the aorta that is in the chest.
 A thoracoabdominal aneurysm involves both TAA and AAA.